 Rahab betrays her people.
 She betrays the security of her nation.
 She helps two people cross the walls of the city of Jericho.
-She welcomes two foreigners, even though her people call them enemies, threats to her society.
+She welcomes two foreigners, even though her people call them enemies, threats.
 She extends hospitality to strangers who sneak through the night, who climb a wall and hide from Jericho’s patrol units.

-The question for us today, in this moment of U.S. history, is this: Are you a Rahab?
-Are you willing to let her life become your life, to turn your home into a sanctuary for people who your rulers have identified as enemies, as threats to our national identity, to our peoplehood?
+The question for us in this moment of U.S. history is this: Are you a Rahab?
+Are you willing to let her life become your life, to turn your home into a sanctuary for people who your rulers have identified as enemies, threats to our national identity and peoplehood?

-Because if you are, you should know that you will be known as traitors, your character will be called into question, unfaithful people, like Rahab.
-And you will be traitors, in a way, because you will be betraying the legacy of white supremacy in this country, the legacy of the founders, the fathers—their genocide, their slavery, their patriarchy, a heritage handed on from generation to generation, the lifeblood of U.S. political power.
+Because if you are, you should know that you will be known as traitors.
+Your character will be called into question, like Rahab.
+And you will be traitors, in a way, because you will be betraying the legacy of white supremacy in this country, the legacy of the founders—the genocide, slavery, patriarchy— a heritage handed down from generation to generation.

 Rahab, the one who offered sanctuary.
 “So the two of them entered the house of a sex worker whose name was Rahab, and spent the night there.”

-If you are a Rahab, you can’t help but extend your hands in a gesture of hospitality, in a gesture of protest against this president’s administration, reaching for the people held at airports, held in detention centers, refused entry into our communities—because these policies make you who you are, by decided for you who will be your friends, your neighbors, your coworkers.
-And without them, you would no longer know who you are, your life undone.
+If you are a Rahab, you can’t help but extend your hands in a gesture of hospitality, in a gesture of protest against this president’s administration, reaching for the people held at airports, held in detention centers, refused entry into our communities, because these policies make you who you are, by decided for you who will be your friends, your neighbors, your coworkers.
+Without them, you would no longer know who you are, your life undone.